danieltjw/aifutures/README.md

 - Significantly improves well-being
 - Accuracy and Fairness, little to no:
     - mistakes
-    - bias, prejudice, scapegoating, moral panic
+    - harmful bias, prejudice, scapegoating, moral panic
     - emotional capriciousness
     - corruption
 - Not vulnerable to: